 In late 2019, we were designated NDC-Certified Level 3 by IATA.
 Certification means that IATA confirms we can receive and send XML-based communications from and to airlines using IATA NDC transmission standards.
 In addition to our own certification, we continue to work with NDC-certified aggregators to deliver NDC for our customers.

 The emergence of private channel agreements

 GDS surcharges are imposed by some airlines as part of their own commercial strategy to recover costs and motivate GDSs to develop NDC more quickly.
 Airlines claim that the GDS channel is now a more expensive distribution option than their own direct and new indirect channels.

 A private channel agreement is an agreement between BCD and the airline(s) that specifies what content we can access.
 As part of the agreement, we also commit to working with the airline and our chosen technology provider (a GDS, an aggregator or others) on NDC connectivity.
 These agreements allow our customers to avoid paying surcharges to access the airlines’ otherwise restricted content, and to continue booking through BCD as their most efficient channel of choice.
 They also ensure that full servicing, data storage, traveler tracking, data analytics and full program management remain available to our customers.

-We’ve already signed channel agreements with Qantas, British Airways and Iberia globally and Air France/KLM in major markets.
+We’ve already signed channel agreements with British Airways, Iberia and Qantas globally and Air France/KLM in major markets.
 We’re also closely engaged with other airlines to make sure any new agreement guarantees access to content and protects our customers from future surcharges.